 On May 10, 2019, we renewed the strategic cooperation agreement with Tencent for a period of three years starting from May 27, 2019.
 Tencent will continue to offer us prominent level 1 and level 2 access points on its Weixin platform to provide traffic support, and the two companies also intend to continue to cooperate in a number of areas including communications, advertising and membership services, among others.
 It is estimated that such traffic support, advertising spending and other cooperation will amount to over US\$800 million, which will be paid or spent over the next three years.
-We agreed to issue to Tencent a certain number of our Class A ordinary shares for a total consideration of approximately US\$250 million at prevailing market prices at certain pre-determined dates during the three-year period, of which 8,127,302 and 2,938,584 of our Class A ordinary shares were issued in May 2019 and May 2020.
+We agreed to issue to Tencent a certain number of our Class A ordinary shares for a total consideration of approximately US\$250 million at prevailing market prices at certain pre-determined dates during the three-year period, of which 8,127,302, 2,938,584 and 1,914,998 of our Class A ordinary shares were issued in May 2019, May 2020 and June 2021, respectively.

 Business Cooperation with Tencent.
-Huang River Investment Limited, a wholly-owned subsidiary of Tencent, has been a principal shareholder of us since March 2014.
-In 2018, we generated RMB345 million commission services revenues from cooperation on advertising business with Tencent, RMB277 million revenues from services provided and products sold to Tencent, and purchased a total amount of RMB1,176 million advertising resources and payment processing services from Tencent.
-In 2019, we generated RMB288 million commission services revenues from cooperation on advertising business with Tencent, RMB399 million revenues from services provided to and products sold to Tencent, and purchased a total amount of RMB2,222 million (US\$54 million) commission services revenues from cooperation on advertising business with Tencent, RMB375 million (US\$57 million) revenues from services provided to and products sold to Tencent, and purchased a total amount of RMB3,226 million (US\$494 million) advertising resources and payment processing services from Tencent.
-As of December 31, 2020, we had a total amount of RMB791 million (US\$121 million) due from Tencent.
+In 2019, we generated RMB288 million commission services revenues from cooperation on advertising business with Tencent, RMB399 million revenues from services provided to and products sold to Tencent, and purchased a total amount of RMB2,222 million advertising resources and payment processing services from Tencent.
+In 2020, we generated RMB355 million commission services revenues from cooperation on advertising business with Tencent, RMB375 million revenues from services provided to and products sold to Tencent, and purchased a total amount of RMB3,226 million advertising resources and payment processing services from Tencent.
+In 2021, we generated RMB248 million (US\$39 million) commission services revenues from cooperation on advertising business with Tencent, RMB553 million (US\$87 million) revenues from services provided to and products sold to Tencent, and purchased a total amount of RMB5,010 million (US\$786 million) advertising resources and payment processing services from Tencent.
+As of December 31, 2021, we had a total amount of RMB1,956 million (US\$307 million) due from Tencent.

-Agreements and Transactions Relating to JD Digits
+Agreements and Transactions Relating to JD Technology